kaplayjs/kaplay-site/guides/en/1_getting_started/1_install.md

 $ npm run dev
 ```

-This will create your game in the `mygame` directory, and start a development
+This will create your game in the `mygame` folder, and start a development
 server for you to preview your game.
 If you edit `src/main.js` and refresh the
 page, you will see your changes.